 Homemade granola is an easy healthy breakfast or snack, and this simple homemade granola recipes uses all-natural, whole food ingredients and very little refined sugar!

 It’s been a long time since I did a Real Food Friday.
-I’m not really sure what made me stop other than that I got a little tired of taking pictures every time I cooked so that I could post it here on the blog.
+I’m not really sure what made me stop, other than that I got a little tired of taking pictures every time I cooked so that I could post it here on the blog.
 Sorry about that!
-In the last few months I did take a lot of pictures of what I’ve been making though so hopefully I’ll be bringing you some more real food recipes a little more regularly.
+In the last few months, I did take a lot of pictures of what I’ve been making, so hopefully, I’ll be bringing you some more real food recipes a little more regularly.

-Now this granola is a bit more cereal like than snacking like (even though we like it that way).
+Now this granola is a bit more cereal-like than snacking like, even though we prefer it that way.
 That means it doesn’t really clump into clusters.
-It’s a bit looser than that and event though I’ve tried to get it to clump it just must not have enough liquid (or the right type) to bind it together into clumps.
+It’s a bit looser than that and even though I’ve tried to get it to clump, it just must not have enough liquid (or the right type) to bind it together into clumps.
 I’m just making that little disclaimer so you know what to expect.

 I hope you’ll enjoy it as much as we do!

 - 6 cups oatmeal (regular – not quick cooking)

 - 1 cup wheat germ (or ½ c wheat germ and ½ c. flax seed)

 - 1 cup all-bran cereal (Fiber One works well)